Dicklesworthstone/swiss_army_llama/README.md

 Some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings.
 The service leverages a high-performance Rust-based library, `fast_vector_similarity`, to offer a range of similarity measures including `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and [`hoeffding_d`](https://blogs.sas.com/content/iml/2021/05/03/examples-hoeffding-d.html).
 Additionally, semantic search across all your cached embeddings is supported using FAISS vector searching.
 You can either use the built in cosine similarity from FAISS, or supplement this with a second pass that computes the more sophisticated similarity measures for the most relevant subset of the stored vectors found using cosine similarity (see the advanced semantic search endpoint for this functionality).

+Also, we now supports multiple embedding pooling methods for combining token-level embedding vectors into a single fixed-length embedding vector for any length of input text, including the following:
+   - `means`: Element-wise average of the token embeddings.
+   - `means_mins_maxes`: Concatenation of element-wise mean, min, and max of the token embeddings.
+   - `means_mins_maxes_stds_kurtoses`: Concatenation of element-wise mean, min, max, standard deviation, and kurtosis of the token embeddings.
+   - `svd`: Concatenation of the first two singular vectors obtained from the Singular Value Decomposition (SVD) of the token embeddings matrix.

 As mentioned above, you can now submit not only plaintext and fully digital PDFs but also MS Word documents, images, and other file types supported by the textract library.
 The library can automatically apply OCR using Tesseract for scanned text.
 The returned embeddings for each sentence in a document can be organized in various formats like records, table, etc., using the Pandas to_json() function.
 The results can be returned either as a ZIP file containing a JSON file or as a direct JSON response.
 You can now also submit audio files in MP3 or WAV formats.
 The library uses OpenAI's Whisper model, as optimized by the Faster Whisper Python library, to transcribe the audio into text.
 Optionally, this transcript can be treated like any other document, with each sentence's embeddings computed and stored.
 The results are returned as a URL to a downloadable ZIP file containing a JSON with the embedding vector data.

-In addition to fixed-sized embedding vectors, we also expose functionality that allows you to get back token-level embeddings, where each token in the input stream is embedded with its context in the string as a full sized vector, thus producing a matrix that has a number of rows equal to the number of tokens in the input string.
-This includes far more nuanced information about the contents of the string at the expense of much greater compute and storage requirements.
-The other drawback is that, instead of having the same sized output for every string, regardless of length (which makes it very easy to compare unequal length strings using cosine similarity and other measures), the token-level embedding matrix obviously differs in dimensions for two different strings if the strings have different numbers of tokens.
-To deal with this, we introduce combined feature vectors, which compute the column-wise mean, min, max, and std. deviation of the token-level emeddding matrix, and concatenate these together in to a single huge matrix; this allows you to compare strings of different lengths while still capturing more nuance.
-The combined results, including the embedding matrix and associated combined feature vector, can similarly be returned as either a zip file or direct JSON response.

 Finally, we add a new endpoint for generating multiple text completions for a given input prompt, with the ability to specify a grammar file that will enforce a particular form of response, such as JSON.
 There is also a useful new utility feature: a real-time application log viewer that can be accessed via a web browser, which allows for syntax highlighting and offers options for downloading the logs or copying them to the clipboard.
 This allows a user to watch the logs without having direct SSH access to the server.